SURFscz/SRAMsync/README.md

 The `CuaScriptGenerator` class needs to know a few things in order to be able to generate a bash script based on the `sara_usertools`.
 First of all, there is the name of the generated script.
 This is specified by: `filename:`.
-Then there are the two commands for adding and modifying groups and users: `add_user_cmd:` and `modify_user_cmd:`.
-Both can be prefixed with `sudo` and can be extended with options, e.g. `sudo sara_adduser --no-usermail`.
+Then there are the three commands for adding, modifying and checking groups and users:
+`add_user_cmd:`, `modify_user_cmd:` and `check_user_cmd`.
+All commands can be
+prefixed with `sudo` and can be extended with options, e.g. `sudo sara_adduser --no-usermail`.
 This string will be inserted literally into the bash script when `sara_adduser` is needed.
+The `check_user_cmd` is used prior to adding users or groups to determine if the user or group already exists.

 The final key that the `CuaScriptGenerator` understands, but does not require, is `auxiliary_event_handler:` Any `EventHandler` class can be given here.
 If